Big Bone Lick State Park: 20th century

+April 1, 1926 saw the installation of a memorial bell at the park's Southern entrance, following the passing of George Rogers Clark.

 In 1932, William Snyder Webb and William Funkhouser conducted an extensive archaeological survey of Big Bone Lick, which uncovered two prehistoric burial mounds and a cemetery of uncertain age.

 From 1962 to 1967 the University of Nebraska conducted excavations, seeking any remaining fossils and attempting to determine the age and ecological context of the mammoths and mastodons that had died there.
 Over 2,000 fossils were uncovered and identified, including the bones of the giant ground sloth (Mylodon harlani and Megalonyx jeffersoni), tapir (Tapirus haysii), mastodon (Mammut americanum), large bison (Bison antiquus), musk ox (Bootherium sp.), giant moose-like deer (Cervalces scotti), caribou (Rangifer sp.), elk (Cervus canadensis), woolly mammoth (Elephas primigenius and Elephas columbi), and horse (Equus spp.).
 These fossils were dated to the Wisconsin Glacial Period (c.
 115,000 – c.
 11,700 years ago) and are now on display at the University of Nebraska State Museum.
 The team also found an Early Archaic spearpoint dated to between 8,000 and 10,000 years old.

 Excavations in 1981 uncovered the burials of an adult male and a child, as well as a number of earth ovens and the remains of a house dating to the Late Archaic period.
 In 1993, an excavation uncovered stone tools, cores, and debitage, limestone tempered and shell tempered ceramics, fire-cracked rock, and faunal remains, including bison teeth.
 The tools and ceramics were recovered from a large pit and were determined to be Late Woodland and Fort Ancient types.
 The investigators concluded that the feature was "established and used by Late Woodland people, and that the locality was subsequently occupied by Fort Ancient people after an indeterminate period."
 It appears likely that Paleo-Indian groups visited the site to make salt by boiling brine, as salt was an important trade item.